Skip to Content

 • you can prepare them in advance (if you let them cool off completely, then store them in a jar, you can make them even days ahead and they will stay crispy!)

-• they are totally versatile (you can experiment with different herbs, spices, seeds,… I will link more cracker recipes below!)
+• they are very versatile (you can experiment with different herbs, spices, and seeds,… I will link more cracker recipes below!)

 • they require only basic staple ingredients (flour, baking powder, sesame seeds, salt, water, oil)